emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 About the second question.

-Of all the ORMs that I met in my practice (not only in Python), ACID support in Storm ORM and SQLAlchemy is implemented in the best way.
+Of all the ORMs that I met in my practice (not only in Python), ACID and Two-phase transaction support in Storm ORM and SQLAlchemy is implemented in the best way.
 Most of the existing ORM do not even try to solve this issue.

 Martin Fowler reasoning on this point in the article "`Orm Hate`_".